BDC Hamburger Icon

 1. Use customer feedback to improve the online user experience.

 User experience (UX) is about more than website design; it’s how all your site’s components function together.
-Business owners and website designers can often miss a bug or glitch — even after vigorous testing.
+Business owners and website designers often miss a bug or glitch — even after vigorous testing.
 However, consumers will likely find website issues your testing team didn’t identify.
 Additionally, something a more tech-savvy tester might not see as a problem may pose issues for customers visiting your website.

 When consumers discover a bug or glitch, they need a quick way to reach your support team.
 There are a few ways to make reporting problems easy for customers:

-• Create automatic error notifications.
-Automatic error notifications are a common tactic for collecting UX feedback.
+• Create automatic error notifications: Automatic error notifications are a common tactic for collecting UX feedback.
 If you’ve ever started scrolling through a program only to have it crash, you likely received a notification that there was an error.
 Typically, this notification gives you the option of sending your data to the team for review.

 TipBottom line

-3. Use customer feedback to build social influence.
+2. Use customer feedback to build social influence.

 Social influence, or social proof, is the phenomenon that people are more likely to buy something if they see other people buying and using products from the same brand.
 You can build social proof with consumer feedback in several ways, including the following:

-• Create testimonial pages.
-Testimonial pages show potential customers why your brand is worth their time.
+• Create testimonial pages: Testimonial pages show potential customers why your brand is worth their time.
 Use the feedback you receive via contact forms to build testimonial pages for your website.

-• Examine your social media platforms.
-When consumers mention your brand, comment on your posts, or send you a message, they provide valuable feedback you can use to build social proof or enhance your business.
+• Examine your social media platforms: When consumers mention your brand, comment on your posts or send you a message, they provide valuable feedback you can use to build social proof or enhance your business.
 Part of connecting with your target audience is seeing how they view your brand and products.

-• Respond to online reviews.
-Like social media mentions and comments, online reviews are a public-facing conversation about your brand.
+• Respond to online reviews: Like social media mentions and comments, online reviews are a public-facing conversation about your brand.
 It’s crucial to respond to online reviews — good and bad — to show everyone how you react to positive and negative feedback.

 Did You Know?Did you know